betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 ### Reduces Risk

-- Put(Plant) reduces the Risk that a hired NovicePlanter underperform and become a burden to their Supervisor and Company.
+- PlantaBeta reduces the Risk that a hired NovicePlanter underperform and become a burden to their Supervisor and Company.
 - Reduces the risk of Injury

 ---

 ### Variety

-- Put(Plant) provides information about how to plant a variety of different locations across the world.
+- PlantaBeta provides information about how to plant a variety of different locations across the world.

 ---